bkitano/compliant-agent/README.md

 1. Based on the case law, decide whether the action is legal or not.
 1. If it is, do the action.
 If it's not, flag with the relevant case law.

-This agent is *not* conversational, it merely implements the Langchain Zero-shot ReACT pattern.
+This agent is *not* conversational, it merely implements the Langchain QADocumentRetrieval pattern.

 It's packaged as a tool, so that a tool-enabled conversational agent or another agent can invoke it via prompt, rather than having to modify the underlying agent orchestration.

 ### Example Chat Agent
 The Example Chat Agent is a conversational Zero-shot ReACT agent.

+## Future additions
+[] Composability
+[] Read-teaming